raihan-fauzan/raihan-fauzan.github.io/README.md

 **Bosnet Distribution Indonesia**

 *January 2025 - March 2025*
-- Gathered user requirements from FMCG clients for Distribution Management System feature development.
-- Involved in 5 active projects, created functional specifications, and conducted User Acceptance Testing (UAT).
+- Involved in 5 active projects with various FMCG clients, including AI implementation projects in the FMCG field.
-- Collaborated with developer teams to resolve issues during development and implementation.
+- Analyzed business requirements and translated them into comprehensive functional specifications for development.
+- Conducted Internal Testing and User Acceptance Testing (UAT) with developer team and user, ensuring the system qualities by using data analysis techniques.
+- Coordinated with user, stakeholder, and head of Solution Delivery about the project development and progress.

 ### IT System Implementor
 **Bosnet Distribution Indonesia**

 *March 2024 - October 2024*
+- Collaborated with Associate Business Managers to develop a sales performance dashboard, enhancing the monitoring of salesman and customer sales performance and providing actionable insights.
-- Supported end-to-end implementation of Distribution Management System across 7 regional distributors.
+- Facilitated the implementation of a new Distribution Management System (DMS) across 7 distributors in Sumatra and Java, ensuring seamless transition and system integration.
-- Trained 70+ salesperson, sales admin, and other distribution roles on Distribution Management System usage.
+- Conducted an end-to-end training for 70 sales related persons (salesman, sales admin, area manager) on DMS usage.
-- Solved technical and business related issues during implementation and reported daily to the Head Office.
+- Identified and resolved technical and business issues by analyzing data, testing system features, documenting issues, and collaborating with the Head Office.
-- Assisted the Associate Business Manager (ABM) and Associate Account Manager (AAM) building sales data dashboards to monitor sales performance and productivity, enhancing speed and providing automation.

 ## Projects